 Some of the classes you will take in this major include Public Speaking, Media Analysis and Criticism, Interpersonal and Group Communication, Business Communications, and Advertising and Marketing Communications.
 This major is commonly offered as a Bachelor's degree.

-Business/Corporate Communications was the 247th most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 1,088 degrees in this year alone.
-This 21 less than the prior year, a decrease of 1.9%.
+Business/Corporate Communications was the 240th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 1,029 degrees in this year alone.
+This represents a small change of only 0.0% from the prior year's total of 1,029 business communications degrees awarded.

 If you enjoy interacting with others and are well-spoken, this major would be an excellent fit for you.
 This major will required a lot of group work, making teamwork skills essential.
 You will learn how to prepare presentations, deliver speeches, and explain policies; students will need to hone their public speaking and interpersonal skills.
 Strong writing skills are also important.
 In order to prepare for field, it is advised to take prior courses in Speech, Creative Writing, Psychology, English, and Computer Applications.

 A high school diploma or equivalent is typically required for most business communications degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-In addition to these basic business/corporate communications program qualifications, to serve in some business communications careers, special certification may be required outside of your degree.
+Once you obtain your degree, additional business communications certifications required to pursue a career in this field.

 |Degree||Credit Requirements||Typical Program Length|